Similes for Confident with Explanation and Examples

 1. She stood as confident as a tree rooted deep, and she refused to give up.

-2. He spoke as confident as a strong tree, although others disagreed.
+2. He spoke as confidently as a strong tree, although others disagreed.

 3. She remained as confident as a rooted tree, yet listened politely.

-4. He answered as confident as a steady oak, so doubts faded.
+4. He answered as confidently as a steady oak, so doubts faded.

 5. She walked in as confident as a tree with deep roots, and she felt secure.